Going Beyond Compliance: Why the ECB’s Latest Ask Demands a New Approach to Intraday Liquidity

 By Jeremie Feuillette (Managing Director, Global Head of Liquidity Optimisation Solutions)

-For years, banks have operated within rigid liquidity frameworks.
-The standard response to liquidity constraints has often been “throttling”, deliberately delaying payments to preserve cash.
-While this acts as a safety valve, it is a blunt instrument.
 Throttling creates friction, risking gridlock not just within a bank’s own ledgers, but across the wider systemic network.
-Furthermore, reliance on strategic buffers and end-of-day reporting creates a blind spot.
+Furthermore, reliance on strategic buffers and end-of-day reporting creates a dangerous blind spot.
 In an era of instant payments and geopolitical instability, relying on yesterday’s data to manage today’s liquidity is a risk that regulators and risk officers are increasingly unwilling to accept.

 The Move from Static to Dynamic Oversight

 The core challenge lies in the fragmentation of infrastructure.
 Real-time visibility is often obstructed by data silos, with liquidity positions trapped across disparate payment engines, core banking platforms, and currencies.
-Without a unified view, banks are forced to be more reactive than proactive.
+Without a unified view, banks are forced to be reactive rather than proactive.

 This is where the conversation shifts from regulatory necessity to strategic advantage.
 FNA’s Intelligent Liquidity Optimization (ILO) platform is designed specifically to help bridge the gap between legacy systems and the dynamic demands of the ECB.

-As the payments landscape shifts, the institutions that succeed will be those that view liquidity not as a ledger to be balanced, but as a dynamic resource to be optimized.
+The result is an operation that is not only compliant with the ECB’s high standards but also significantly more cost-efficient and resilient against the unexpected.
+As the payments landscape shifts, the institutions that succeed will be those that view liquidity not as a ledger

 The full ECB blog can be read here.